Lachtan9K/spselit-javascript/01-CodeExecution.md

 - [MDN playground](https://developer.mozilla.org/en-US/play)

 These work on same principle as Web browser above where it is required to define at least basic website.

+## School: What we are going to use?

+- For starter we will check out all of the options.
+- For one liners such as **arithmetics** or **comparison** we will use direct command execution in NodeJS.
+- For basic scripts we will use script execution in NodeJS.
+- For website manipulation we will use script execution in web browser.

+In first few exercises and examples there will be comments which execution type is used for easier navigation.